The FreshContext

 - Initial specification: envelope format, three confidence levels, optional JSON form, freshness_score formula, adapter contract

-- Reference implementation: freshcontext-mcp with 11 adapters
+- Reference implementation: freshcontext-mcp with initial adapter set